Lakshya-Saxena560/Knowledge-On-The-Go/README.md

 After opening the app, if a person clicks on the Message-Host or Message-Client he/she needs to go to the command line from where the program was started.

+This option is done so that a person can only open one messaging service at a time.
+Because some children have the tendency to chat along with their friends while they are taling to their teachers.

 # Now, let's come to the developing section:

 This app is developed in pure python with an interactive gui.